 And to top it all off (excuse the pun) you can staycation at the Sani Mountain Lodge, or simply enjoy a meal or drink with breathtaking views.

 This year has seen an early snowfall on Sani Pass, the 12 May saw the beginning of snow-seekers from far and wide descending to the winter-wonderland of the Drakensberg.
 Skiing, sleighing and snowboarding is added to the list of Southern Drakensberg activities, like horse-riding, bird-watching, nature & cultural walks, hiking and camping.

-While you’re exploring and adventuring, there are plenty of charming country stops on your Southern Drakensberg route.
+While you’re exploring and adventuring, there is plenty of charming countries stops on your Southern Drakensberg route.
 With the Underberg Cheesery, cafes, restaurants, crafts, curios, historic tours and the Wine Gallery of Africa, there’s plenty to see and do!